 Why the rule of odds dramatically improves photography composition

-For no better reason than I like odd numbers and asymmetry, the rule of odds is one of my favourite composition techniques.
+For no better reason than I like odd numbers and asymmetry, the rule of odds is one of my favorite composition techniques in portrait photography.

 What is the rule of odds in photography?

-When you follow the rule of odds, you simply include an odd number of elements to an image, rather than an even number.
+Using the rule of odds in photography composition involves including an odd number of elements in an image, rather than an even number.

-Or, like the photo below, you take advantage of the moment elements (in this case people) position themselves according to the rule of odds.
+Or, like the photo below in my studio, take advantage of the moment elements (in this case people) position themselves according to the rule of odds for interesting composition.

 Arranging families using the rule of odds in composition